-The Group has fully complied with the Committee's charter and the relevant ASX Corporate Governance Principles in this regard during the financial year ended 30 June 2018 and to the date of this statement.
+The Group has fully complied with the Committee's charter and the relevant ASX Corporate Governance Principles in this regard during the financial year ended 30 June 2020 and to the date of this statement.

-The Nomination and Remuneration Committee is comprised of three members, all of whom are independent.
-Until 20 February 2018, the Nomination and Remuneration Committee comprised Jane McKellar (Chairman), Graham Cubbin and Margaret Payn.
-From 20 February 2018 the Committee has comprised Jane McKellar (Chairman), Graham Cubbin and Grant Peck.
+The Nomination and Remuneration Committee is comprised of three members, all of whom are independent Directors.
+During the year ended 30 June 2020 and to the date of this statement the Committee has comprised Jane McKellar (Chairman), Graham Cubbin and Grant Peck.